mrmac189/prolug-labs/Linux-Labs/01-system-checking/step2/text.md

 - **procs**:
     - `r` (run queue): 0 - Number of processes waiting for CPU time.
-    - `b` (blocked): 0 - Number of processes in uninterruptible sleep.
-	    - uninterruptible sleep is waiting for an I/O operation to complete
+    - `b` (blocked): 0 - Number of processes in uninterruptible sleep (waiting for an I/O operation to complete)
 - **memory**:
     - `swpd` (swap used): 0 - No swap space is in use.
     - `free` (free memory): 254 MB - The amount of free physical RAM available.